julianasaha/Risk-of-Stroke-Prediction/README.md

 * Data Cleaning:
     - Dropped the columns id because it was unnecessary towards finding our target
     - Imputed missing value by removing the rows with missing values to not introduce any errors to the datas(less than 1% was missing)
-    -Changed the incorrect data types to its correct type : 'age' → integer & 'bmi' → float -Removed value 'other' in the gender column as it was insignificant to our data
+    - Changed the incorrect data types to its correct type : 'age' → integer & 'bmi' → float
+    - Removed value 'other' in the gender column as it was insignificant to our data
 * Visualizations:
-    - Seaborn scatter plots,count plots, boxplots,scatterplots, barplots and heatmaps were all used to visualize the data.
+    - Seaborn scatter plots, count plots, boxplots,scatterplots, barplots and heatmaps were all used to visualize the data.
 * Preprocessing:
     - Set target to 'stroke' and split features
-    - Validation Split since it is a supervised classification problem
+    - Did a validation split for supervised classification problem
     - OneHotEncoded the categorical features since they were all nominal and StandardScaler the numerical features
-    - Made a ColumnTransformer to match the transformation to the type of column
+    - Preprocessed data using a ColumnTransformer to match the transformation to the type of column
 * Testing LogisticRegression, DecisionTree, and KNearestNeighbors:
     - Made three different models and hypertuned them to their optimal potential using GridSearchCV
     - Evaluated each model with 'evaluate_classification' and 'classification_report'